Chaos and integrability in SL(2,R)-geometry: Topological point of view

-This also agrees with Dinaburg's theorem \cite{Dinaburg}, claiming that if the fundamental group $\pi_1(M^n)$ of a manifold $M^n$ has an exponential growth, then the topological entropy of the geodesic flow of any Riemannian metric on $M^n$ is positive.
+This also agrees with Dinaburg's theorem \cite{Dinaburg}, claiming that if the fundamental group $\pi_1(M^n)$ of a manifold $M^n$ has an exponential growth, then the topological entropy of the geodesic flow of any Riemannian metric on $M^n$ is positive (see also Manning \cite{Manning}).

 We should also mention an important result of Butler \cite{Butler2005} which states that if a 3-fold $M^3$ admits an integrable geodesic flow with smooth (not necessarily analytic) integrals and a ``tame'' singular set, then the fundamental group $\pi_1(M^3)$ contains a finite--index polycyclic subgroup of step length at most 4.
 This means that a closed $SL(2,\mathbb R)$-manifold does not admit integrable geodesic flows of this type even in smooth category.
 For a review of other results on topological obstructions to integrability we refer to \cite{B}.